BZoennchen/Pages/_posts/2023-04-23-wekinator.md

 Keep in mind that we did not specify any algorithm A.
 By default, [Wekinator](http://www.wekinator.org/) employs a *feed-forward neural network* and assumes a *regression task*.
-This means that the output $f(x,y)$ is continuous and does not represent an element within a finite set of classes.
+This means that the output $$f(x,y)$$ is continuous and does not represent an element within a finite set of classes.

 You can choose algorithms by modifying the ``Type`` setting, as shown in Fig. 4.
 This selection includes classification algorithms.